tecladocode/web-dev-bootcamp/curriculum/section06/lectures/08_accessing_mongodb_with_compass_and_atlas/README.md

     ![MongoDB registration page](./assets/mongo_register.png)

-* You'll notice that there are two ways you can complete the process - Sign up with Google or Sign up via email.
-Let's do it using email.
+* You'll notice that there are two ways you can complete the signup process - Sign up with a Google account or Sign up via an email.
+Let's do it using an email.
 To do so, you'll need to provide the following information:

     * Email Address
     * First Name